Supreme Court preserves law that aims to keep Native American children with tribal families

 The court left in place the 1978 Indian Child Welfare Act, which was enacted to address concerns that Native children were being separated from their families and, too frequently, placed in non-Native homes.

-Tribal leaders have backed the law as a means of preserving their families, traditions and cultures.
+Tribal leaders have backed the law as a means of preserving their families, traditions and cultures and had warned that a broad ruling against the tribes could have undermined their ability to govern themselves.

-The “issues are complicated” Justice Amy Coney Barrett wrote for a seven-justice majority, but the “bottom line is that we reject all of petitioners’ challenges to the statute.”
+The “issues are complicated” Justice Amy Coney Barrett wrote for a seven-justice majority that included the court's three liberals and four of its six conservatives, but the “bottom line is that we reject all of petitioners’ challenges to the statute.”

-Justices Clarence Thomas and Samuel Alito dissented, with Alito writing that the decision “disserves the rights and interests of these children.”
+Justices Clarence Thomas and Samuel Alito dissented, each writing that Congress lacks the authority to interfere with foster care placements and adoptions, typically the province of the states.
+The decision, Alito wrote, “disserves the rights and interests of these children.”

+But Justice Neil Gorsuch, a Colorado native who has emerged as a champion of Native rights since joining the court in 2017, wrote in a separate opinion that the decision “safeguards the ability of tribal members to raise their children free from interference by state authorities and other outside parties."

+The leaders of tribes involved in the case called the outcome a major victory for tribes and Native children.

 Congress passed the law in response to the alarming rate at which Native American and Alaska Native children were taken from their homes by public and private agencies.